 – Memorie istoriche delle virtù, viaggi e fatiche del Padre Giuseppe Maria Bernini da Garghano, viceprefetto delle missioni del Tibet, scritte a un amico dal P. C. da M. 32+278 p.
 Verona 1767 (wrongly ascribed to its editor, P. Silvio da Brescia).

 – Giornale di fra’ Cassiano da Macerata dalla sua partenza da Macerata seguita gli 17 agosto 1738 fino al suo ritorno nel 1756, diviso in due libri.
-MS in Bibl. communale di Macerata 5.3.C.18; partially edited by A. Magnachi in 1902 and in full by L. Petech in 1953 (part 1, part 2 is lost).
+Manuscript in Bibl. communale di Macerata 5.3.C.18; partially edited by A. Magnachi in 1902 and in full by L. Petech in 1953 (part 1, part 2 is lost).

-Sources: M. Milanes, Diz. biogr. degli Italiani 21, 1978, 477f.; Italian Wikipedia as Cassiano Beligatti.
+Sources: M. Milanesi, Diz. biogr. degli Italiani 21, 1978, 477f.; E. De Rossi Filibeck, “Il contributo di Cassiano Beligatti alla conoscenza del Tibet”, Le Marche e l’Oriente.
+Roma 1998, 261-272 (with further references); Italian Wikipedia as Cassiano Beligatti.

 Last Updated on 2 years by Admin